SathiyalingamSenthilkumar/EmbeddedProgramming_FromScratch/README.md

 		- Writing the Linker script from scratch.
 		- Automize the build system using GNU Make
 		- Using openOCD and GDB client for programming the microcontroller.

+A simple program that was written before which involves configuring the SysTick timer of the processor is taken here as the main program.
+This application was written previously using STM32CubeIDE as a practice for configuring the SysTick timer.
+This application is now taken for simplicity.